semaphoreci/docs/docs/score/project-insights.md

 You can also set up insights for your project's deployment branch via Settings on the Project Insights page.

-!!! warning "This feature is in Technical preview."
-    Project Insights is in Technical Preview.
-Details and functionality are subject to change.

 ## Configuring Insights

 Semaphore tracks your CI insights automatically.
 You only need to set up insights for CD.